 Scripted Film and Documentary Demo Reels

 Director James Kicklighter spent the first eighteen years of his life in Bellville, Georgia, population 123.
 Since then, he has gone on to become a multi-award winning Los Angeles-based filmmaker.
 His work has been recognized by the world’s press, including The Hollywood Reporter, The Times of India, Film Courage and FilmInk Australia.
-Kicklighter is currently in post-production on two films, Angel of Anywhere and The American Question.
+Kicklighter will release Angel of Anywhere and The American Question in 2018.

 Angel of Anywhere is the story of an empathetic stripper who plays therapist to his many damaged clientele and co-workers.
 Angel of Anywhere stars Briana Evigan (“Step Up Movie 2: The Streets”), Ser’Darius Blain (“Jumanji: Welcome to the Jungle”), and introduces Axel Roldos as Angel.